geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 immediately.

 GET: `#/viewer/openlayers/new?addLayers=layer1|service&mapinfo=layer1&mapInfoFilter="BB='cc'"`

+Where :

-Where `layer1` is layer name. `service` is the service name providing layer data.
-Service name is optional, service selected by default will be used if it is omitted.
+- `layer1` is layer name.
+- `service` is the service name providing layer data.
+Service name is optional.
+If missing the default.
-`mapInfoFilter` is a cql filter applied to the layer.
+- `mapInfoFilter` is a cql filter applied to the layer.

 ### Background